 Safer Use of Computers

-To view information on Netgear Network Extenders that use electric circuits to carry Internet from your router to other rooms in your house so that you can avoid Wi-Fi, click here.
+To view information on Netgear Network Adapters that use electric circuits to carry Internet from your router to other rooms in your house so that you can avoid Wi-Fi, click here.

 There are four main kinds of EMFs, and you will potentially find all four at a computer work station.
 These are magnetic fields, electric fields, Wi-Fi, and so-called "dirty electricity."
 These are each discussed separately below.